 Preventive maintenance is on-going to maintain the site's condition.
 Any areas rated poor are addressed in our master facilities plan.
-Systems and Cleanliness receive low ratings in Mechanical/HVAC and overall cleanliness ratings.
+Cafeteria, kitchen multipurpose room and, 2nd wing are being further investigated for structural integrity.
+Currently, there are no future building plans.